pixty/console/rapi/README.md

 	// Both values must be relevant in the request, it is not a PATCH!
 Ommitting
 	// considered like an empty value, but not ignored! a.ge.PUT("/persons/:persId", a.h_PUT_persons_persId)

+	// Creates new profile and assign the profile to the person.
+The old one will be rewritten
+	// POST /persons/:persId/profiles - o, u, sa
+	a.ge.POST("/persons/:persId/profiles", a.h_POST_persons_persId_profiles)

+	// Deletes the person.
+All faces will be removed too. a.ge.DELETE("/persons/:persId", a.h_DELETE_persons_persId)

 	// Gets list of cameras for the orgId (right now orgId=1), which comes from
 	// the authorization of the call